oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Years later in 1872, *Gartenlaube*, a popular German magazine of the late nineteenth century, published an article titled “A Creative Slap in the Face” inspired by this adolescent experience.[^33]
 Even if this account was nothing more than a fable, Bandel already had sketches of the *Hermannsdenkmal* by his university years.[^34]
 Something instrumental must have happened during his formative years to spur him to spend the majority of his life constructing the *Hermannsdenkmal*.

-[^33]: *Gartenlaube* 20 (1872): 441-44, cited in Kirsten Belgum, “Displaying the Nation: A View of Nineteenth-Century Monuments through a Popular Magazine,” *Central European History* 26, no. 4 (1993): 464.

-[^34]: Hans A. Pohlsander, *National Monuments and Nationalism in 19th Century Germany* (Bern: Peter Lang, 2008) 154.

 The inspiration for the *Hermannsdenkmal* originated from the Wars for Liberation when several European territories united under a single banner to banish Napoleon from central Europe.
 In particular, the Battle of Nations, also known as the Battle of Leipzig or the *Völkerschlacht,* inspired Bandel and many other German nationalists for years to come.